Data leak: More than 30,000 LPM Property Management clients' personal data available

-Personal details of more than 31,000 users of a Wellington property management company have been leaked online.
+Personal details including images of passports of more than 31,000 users of a Wellington property management company were made available online.

 The files included expired and active passports from New Zealand and overseas, drivers' licences, evidence of age documents, pictures of applicants and maintenance requests, he said.